UK/Australia Season FAQ

 Applications for the 'UK in Australia' stream will be able to apply to be part of the Season from 7 July to 17 August 2020.

-Applications for the 'Australia in the UK' stream will be able to apply to be part of the Season from 29 July to 13 September 2020.
+Applications for the 'Australia in the UK' stream will be able to apply to be part of the Season from 29 July to 5 October 2020.
 Individuals and organisations will also have the opportunity to apply through the Department of Foreign Affairs and Trade's Australian Cultural Diplomacy Grants Program (ACDGP) for support for projects.
-More information will be available in August on this page and on the DFAT website.

 Other projects may be submitted for consideration throughout 2020 but will not be eligible for UK/Australia Season grants